top of page

-Amy is a nurse scientist and Assistant Professor at the University of Rhode Island.
-She was recently named the RHODE Study PI after joining Dr. Mary Sullivan and the RHODE Study in 2019.
+Dr. D'Agata is a nurse scientist and an Associate Professor at the University of Rhode Island.
+She joined the study as a co-investigator in 2019, and in 2022, she was named the PI of the RHODE Study following Mary Sullivan's retirement.
 Previously, Amy practiced as a bedside nurse in the neonatal intensive care unit, caring for sick and prematurely born infants and their families.
-As a researcher, she has been studying how these early life experiences may impact later life health and development.
-Her undergraduate education was earned from the University of Saint Joseph and graduate education from the University of Connecticut.
-Her dissertation work explored the relationship of NICU stress and genetic variation on preterm infant neurobehavior.
-She completed a postdoctoral fellowship at the University of South Florida where she studied the gut microbiome of preterm infants.
-Amy is passionate about working with the RHODE study participants to advance our scientific understanding about how to promote the healthiest outcomes for individuals born preterm.
+As a researcher, she has studied how these experiences can impact health and development later in life.
+Her undergraduate education was earned from the University of Saint Joseph, and her graduate education from the University of Connecticut.
+Her dissertation work explored the relationship between NICU stress and genetic variation on preterm infant neurobehavior.
+She completed a postdoctoral fellowship at the University of South Florida, where she studied the gut microbiome of preterm infants.
+Amy is passionate about working with the RHODE Study participants and advancing our scientific understanding later life outcomes for preterm-born individuals.

 Charles Eaton, MD, MS